SeaMicro

 SeaMicro, Inc. was a subsidiary of AMD that specialized in the ultra-dense computer server industry.
 It ceased operations on 16 April 2015.

 History

 In July 2007, Andrew Feldman, Gary Lauterbach, and Anil Rao founded SeaMicro.
 Series A investments from Crosslink Capital and Draper Fisher Jurvetson closed in December 2007.
 Khosla Ventures led the series B investment round in 2009.
 In 2012, SeaMicro was acquired by AMD for $334 million.
-The application of MicroSea servers were most prominent in data centers, such as the Gene Center at the Ludwig Maximilian University of Munich for scientific research.
-In 2013, SeaMicro AMD collaborated with Verizon Communications to power their new cloud services.
+The application of MicroSea servers were most prominent in data centers, such as the Gene Center at LMU Munich for scientific research.
+In 2013, SeaMicro AMD collaborated with Verizon Communications to power its new cloud services.
 It has empowered Verizon to introduce fine-grained server configuration options that allow for more flexibility in instance-sizing by allowing administrators to select a processor speed between 500 MHz and 2 GHz and to scale DRAM up and down in 512 MB increments.